GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training: Abstract

 \section{Abstract}

 Large language models (LLMs) increasingly rely on external knowledge to improve factuality, yet many real-world knowledge sources are organized as heterogeneous graphs rather than plain text.
-Reasoning over such graph-structured knowledge poses two key challenges: (1) navigating structured, schema-defined relations requires precise function calls rather than similarity-based retrieval, and (2) answering complex questions often demands multi-hop evidence aggregation through iterative information seeking.
-We propose \ours, a reinforcement learning (RL) framework that teaches LLMs to navigate graphs by interleaving reasoning and function execution.
-To make RL effective for moderate-sized LLMs, we introduce a graph-aware curriculum that schedules training by the structural complexity of information-seeking trajectories using an easy-to-hard biased sampler.
+Reasoning over such graphs requires models to follow schema-defined relations through precise function calls and to aggregate evidence across multiple rounds of interaction.
+We propose \ours, a two-stage post-training framework that teaches LLMs to reason over graphs by interleaving natural-language reasoning with graph function execution.
+The first stage teaches the model how to interact with the graph under rule-based rewards, while the second stage further teaches it to prefer more grounded and efficient interaction trajectories.
+The key novelty of \ours is a graph-aware curriculum that organizes both stages by the structural complexity of information-seeking trajectories, progressively increasing task difficulty during training.
 We evaluate \ours on a multi-domain benchmark by training on one domain only and testing on unseen domains and out-of-distribution question types.
-Despite using only a 3B backbone, \ours outperforms baselines equipped with either a 14B backbone or \texttt{GPT-4o-mini}, demonstrating robust cross-domain generalization of graph exploration and reasoning skills.
-Our code and models can be found at \url{https://yuyangbai.com/graphdancer/}.
+Despite using only a 3B backbone, \ours outperforms baselines equipped with larger/stronger backbones, demonstrating robust cross-domain generalization of graph exploration and reasoning skills.
+Our code can be found at \url{https://github.com/leopoldwhite/GraphDancer}.